alfosco/checks-for-understanding/module-2/backend/week_one.md

 get '/restaurants/new'

-        Return an HTML form for creating a new restaurant.
+        Returns an HTML form for creating a new restaurant.

 post '/restaurants'

-        Create a new restaurant.
+        Creates a new restaurant.

 get '/restaurants/:id/edit'

-        Return an HTML form for editing a restaurant.
+        Returns an HTML form for editing a restaurant.

 put '/restaurants/:id'

-        Update a specific restaurant.
+        Updates a specific restaurant.

 get '/restaurants/:id'

-        Display a specific restaurant.
+        Displays a specific restaurant.

 delete '/restaurants/:id'

-        Delete a specific restaurant.
+        Deletes a specific restaurant.

 18. What's a migration?